 Price and availability

-First up, both the new droid toys are releasied to coincide with this year's Force Friday: 1 September.
+First up, both the new droid toys were released to coincide with last year's Force Friday: 1 September.
 For those who don't know, that's basically a day dedicated to Star Wars news and merchandise, with just about every major product tied to The Last Jedi hitting the market simultaneously.